Chairman: Christoph Lees MB BS BSC MD

 Nick and his wife Sue live in Seaview; they have two married children and four grandchildren, who all live in London and are regular visitors to the Isle of Wight.

-jane bland cert.ed (inspection)
+jane bland cert.ed (chair of the education committee-inspection)

 Jane became a Governor in November 2014.
 Originally from Pinner in Middlesex, she qualified as a teacher in 1971.
 She has held a variety of teaching posts in both state and private education, finally as Head of Lower School at Heatherton House, an independent girls’ prep school in Buckinghamshire.
 Whilst at Heatherton House, she became actively involved with IAPS – the Independent Association of Prep Schools, pre prep advisory group.